mxcl/PromiseKit/Documentation/GettingStarted.md

 Our documentation often omits the `return` for clarity.

-However this is a blessing and a curse, as the Swift compiler often will fail to infer return types.
+However, this shorthand is both a blessing and a curse.
+You may find that the Swift compiler often fails to infer return types properly.
 See our [Troubleshooting Guide](Troubleshooting.md) if you require further assistance.

-> By adding `done` to PromiseKit 5 we have managed to avoid many of these common pain points in using PromiseKit and Swift.
+> By adding `done` to PromiseKit 5, we have managed to avoid many of these common pain points in using PromiseKit and Swift.

-# Further Reading
+# Further reading

-The above is the 90% you will use.
+The above information is the 90% you will use.
 We **strongly** suggest reading the [API Reference].
 There are numerous little
-functions that may be useful to you and the documentation for all of the above is more thorough at the source.
+functions that may be useful to you, and the documentation for everything outlined above is more thorough at the source.

-In Xcode don’t forget to `⌥` click on PromiseKit functions to get at this documentation while you are developing.
+In Xcode, don’t forget to option-click on PromiseKit functions to access this documentation while you're coding.

-Otherwise return to our [contents page](/Documentation).
+Otherwise, return to our [contents page](/Documentation).

 [API Reference]: https://promisekit.org/reference/